TommasoGhilardi/DevStart/source/Psychopy.rst

    conda activate psychopy

+We are done!!
+You now should have a nice conda environment called "psychoPy" with PsychoPy in it.
+To launch the PsychoPy Gui (also referred to as Builder) you can just type ``psychopy`` in your Anaconda prompt and PsychoPy will launch.
+You are definitely free to try the Builder or the Coder that PsychoPy offers, however we usually prefer to write and launch our scripts from Spyder, let's be honest, if you want to code your experiment the Gui of Spyder is way better!!

-From here I suggest also installing Spyder in this new virtual environment.
+Thus we suggest to install Spyder in your newly created "psychopy" environment.
 You can do that just by simply typing in:

 .. code-block:: console

    conda install –c anaconda spyder

-You can also refer to our getting started with python guide (link).
+You can also refer to our guide :ref:`Installing Spyder ide`.

-Now that you should have both psychopy and Spyder installed let's see how to create a simple experiment with them.
+Now that you should have both PsychoPy and Spyder installed let's see how to create a simple experiment with them.

-Let’s create our first experiment using psychopy.
+Let’s create our first experiment using PsychoPy.
 =================================================

 We will create a very simple and basic experiment that will be the